 Good news comes in all shapes and sizes!

-Here are some of the highlights so far in 2013:
+Here are some of the highlights so far this year:

 Childcare, a critical support to the recovery process, is now available at the Portland, Hillsboro and Gresham program sites.